 I also believe that a person’s vulnerabilities can tell a larger story than their triumphs, so let’s start with a selected few of my fails.

-1. Choosing to Go to a Private College
+1. Choosing to Go to a Private University

 It was my pride that did this silly deed.